The Technology Hassle Factor

-Advisors can access a member of our technology team in a number of ways.
+Financial professionals can access a member of our technology team in a number of ways.
 First, they can provide feedback regarding Advisor[X] from the top navigation bar after logging in.
-Second, we integrated a robust request and tracking system to help advisors quickly find the status of their support tickets with ease (see below).
+Second, we integrated a robust request and tracking system to help financial professionals quickly find the status of their support tickets with ease (see below).
 Third, we created the Knowledgebase.
-It’s designed as a collective effort to answer the big questions, identify gaps in knowledge that need to be filled, and provide an ever-growing database of internal updates to keep advisors informed.
+It’s designed as a collective effort to answer the big questions, identify gaps in knowledge that need to be filled, and provide an ever-growing database of internal updates to keep financial professionals informed.

 We don’t want to be another firm that hasn’t pushed a meaningful update to their platform in over 10 years.
 So, we’ve vowed to constantly evolve Advisor[X] based on user feedback and usage data we’re collecting on the back end.
 Our teams are also proactively developing various sections of the software to scale with future needs or streamline processes that are typically handled by old school paperwork.

 While it’s certainly not a perfect science, we are striving to build the technology platform of the future.
 Rather than restrict financial professionals to a proprietary platform with proprietary software, we decided to build the crossroads for all the top third-party applications in one place.
 After all, you and your clients deserve the power of choice.